wickdChromosome/variant_level_gene_annotation/README.md

 # Phaser variant level gene annotation

-This is just a quick script that adds gene annotation using the hg38 gencode gene annotation file.
+This is just a quick script that adds gene annotation using the hg38 gencode gene annotation file included in this repo(from https://www.gencodegenes.org/human/).
 A few notes:

 	- Variants overlapping more than one annotation will have multiple lines in the output file
 	- the missing value notation when there's no annotation is "."